dittofeed/dittofeed/README.md

 <br />

-- 1️⃣ Connect user data via Segment, Reverse ETL, or the Dittofeed API.
+- 1️⃣ Connect user data via Segment, Reverse ETL, or the Dittofeed API ⛓️
-- 2️⃣ Create highly customizable user segments with multiple operators.
+- 2️⃣ Create highly customizable user segments with multiple operators 🧍🏽‍♀️🧍🏻‍♂️🧍🏾
-- 3️⃣ Design messaging templates using HTML, MJML, or Markdown.
+- 3️⃣ Design messaging templates using HTML, MJML, or Markdown 👨🏻‍🎨
-- 4️⃣ Automate user journeys with a powerful, easy-to-use GUI interface.
+- 4️⃣ Automate user journeys with a powerful, easy-to-use GUI interface 🛩️
-- 5️⃣ Integrate with major ESPs like Sendgrid and Amazon SES.
+- 5️⃣ Integrate with major ESPs like Sendgrid and Amazon SES 🏰
-- 6️⃣ Track and analyze message performance from the dashboard.
+- 6️⃣ Track and analyze message performance from the dashboard 🎯

 <br />